The VBA Curve Tracer Project

 May 8th

 I managed to build-up the Main board and the Back panel and they are in the enclosure together.
 All the vital signs I can check on the Main board are there!
 Very encouraging and a well done job by Mark.
 I've also written a how-to-build section that includes checking the vital signs while completing the building process.
-I now need a functioning Front board and Face plate sandwich to further verify and test the Main board operation and functionality.
+I now need a functioning Front board and Face plate Sandwich to further verify and test the Main board operation and functionality.

 May 5th